mmahsereci/webpage/_posts/2021-09-06-invariant-gp.md

 $$

 GP regression on $$f$$ is straightforward, too, as the above equation simply defines another positive definite kernel $$k_f$$.
-In essence, we did not transform the distribution of $$g$$ itself, we merely correlated function values of invariant locations in input space.
+In essence, we did not transform the distribution of $$g$$ itself, we merely correlated function values of $$g$$ at invariant locations in input space.

-#### 1D example and plot

 ## Pretty Priors: Samples of invariant GPs

 Let's create some plots.
 Below we plot 4 x 8 = 32 samples of invariant Gaussian processes with a 2D input domain.
 The samples are from the prior GP not conditions on any data.
 We can see that the samples obey the invariances encoded.
-This means that the model, if conditioned on function evaluation, needs not learn the invriant of the function, as it is already encoded in the prior.
+This means that the model, if conditioned on function evaluation, needs not learn the invariance property of the function from the data, as it is already encoded in the prior.
 This will likely lead to sample-efficient algorithms.

 ### Point-symmetry